Revadike/Misc-JavaScript-Projects/README.md

-# Miscellaneous JavaScript Project
+# Miscellaneous JavaScript Projects

-MIT License for them all.
+MIT License for them all (unless stated otherwise).

 Feel free to post issues and submit PR's for them!